 Duklewski, one of a growing number of career-changers who enter the teaching profession each year, switched from political lobbying to education after volunteering at an after-school program in Baltimore.
 This school year is his first.

 It has been even tougher than he imagined.
-In the second week of September, reality hit.
+In the second week of September, it reality hit.
 “I was like, ‘Oh God, I don’t know what I’m doing here,’ ” Duklewski recalled.

 Duklewski is one of three teachers The Hechinger Report has followed over the course of their first year to look at how training programs prepare new teachers for the classroom — or don’t.
 As the American education system faces a drumbeat of criticism for its stubborn achievement gaps and lackluster performance compared to other countries, education schools are under attack.